id-tarzanych/fbconnect/README.txt

 Q: I'm getting error "Application Unavailable - The application you are trying to access is unavailable or restricted"
 A: Try to disable all other facebook* modules.
 If you're using fb_social you have to enable fbconnect_fb_social.

-Q: Cannot login to drupal site after sucessully logged in to facebook.
+Q: Cannot login to drupal site after sucessully logged in to Facebook.
 A: Check your Application Secret on admin/config/people/fbconnect page.

 Q: Fbconnect Causes W3C XHTML Validation To Fail